-inform the DSL or one of the operational deputies.
-If any of the named staff are unavailable a further member of the child protection team or member of wider safeguarding team or SLT. record (using the centralised CPOMS system) information regarding the concerns ensuring that the necessary staff alerts are part of the report.
+- inform the DSL or one of the deputy DSLs.
+If any of the named staff are unavailable a further member of SLT. - record (using the centralised CPOMS system) information regarding the concerns ensuring that the necessary staff alerts are part of the report.
 Staff have been trained (and directed) to ensure that recordings are clear, precise and factual accounts of the observations.
 Opinions will be avoided, however factual observations about a child's presentation, demeanour or emotional state may be recorded.
 All recording and alerting must take place on the same day as the concern.